Meet Our Team of Professionals

 Jeremy Ebert is the proud owner and talented operator of EZ Signs and Lawn Service, LLC.
 He has been a resident of Sheboygan County nearly all his life.
 He grew up in Sheboygan Falls and currently lives in Sheboygan with his wife, Rebecca.

-Mr. Ebert has been in the landscaping and lawn-care business for the past seven years, starting in the industry with another company.
+Mr. Ebert has been in the landscaping and lawn-care business for over ten years, starting in the industry with another company.
 Nevertheless, when the opportunity to establish his own business presented itself, Jeremy knew that was the right move for him.
 He began with a few customers and since then has earned the trust and business of many others.

 Jeremy is a private contractor who has been maintaining the grounds at Heaven’s Gait Ranch for years, assisting the staff with a variety of property needs.
 All year long, anyone who visits Heaven’s Gait Ranch can recognize that Jeremy is extremely considerate of the facility’s needs, especially as the seasons change.
 Whether it’s winter, spring, summer or fall, and whether he’s working in the indoor arena, outdoor arena, or out on the trails, Jeremy thoughtfully and proactively ensures our program horses have safe footing and our riders have safe walkways, which is much appreciated by our staff and volunteers alike.
 Heaven’s Gait Ranch is very fortunate to have Jeremy on their team, as his work enables individuals with special needs and veterans with disabilities to enjoy riding year-round.